 In Lex too, Spencer created a new non-language, feeding a chain of multiple dialects and accents through a language translation software to create an auditory poetry of an evolved place and time.
-How and when does the interest in linguistics from a novel technological perspective come from?
+How and when does the interest in linguistics come from a novel technological perspective?
 Do you have any scientific background?

 Linguistics certainly interests me, but I have no real academic training in the particulars of it – the same is true about science.
-My methodology is very much hacked together by consumer-grade, free online tools…I must admit that my process and research is far from rigorous (at least in an academic sense), but it’s very much a reflection of the relationship that my generation has with technology like Google Translate, and the sense of mistrust than lies within that.
+My methodology is very much hacked together by consumer-grade, free online tools…I must admit that my process and research are far from rigorous (at least in an academic sense).
+Still, it’s a reflection of my generation’s relationship with technology like Google Translate and the sense of mistrust within it.

-Early this year two Facebook bots that were left to interact and respond to each other ended up developing their own language without any human intervention.
-In your case having researched about and worked with an artificial generated language, what was more surprising or unexpected about it?
+Early this year, two Facebook bots left to interact and respond to each other ended up developing their own language without human intervention.
+In your case, having researched about and worked with an artificially generated language, what was more surprising or unexpected about it?

 I was a little disappointed reading about that the first time, as the “language” was just a garbled version of English where the rules of syntax became distorted – I guess I didn’t find it all that surprising.
 Oddly the experiments that I’ve done with Google Translate have somewhat of a similar distorted syntax if you translate them back into the original source langue (English, in my experiments) at the end of the chain – syntax seems to be the first thing to go out the window, and what too often end up with is a bunch of jumbled morphemes, similar to the bot language.

-It’s never really been much of a challenge working with Brenna, as we’ve all known each other for a long time now and there’s a certain sense of artistic trust, I suppose.
-The forms and environments she’s created to act as visual avatars for our musical work are abstract enough that it becomes easy to connect musical meaning upon them – and the inverse is true with our abstract musical forms being easy to connect to a visual idea.
+It’s never really been much of a challenge working with Brenna, as we’ve all known each other for a long time now, and I suppose there’s a certain sense of artistic trust.
+The forms and environments she’s created to act as visual avatars for our musical work are abstract enough that it becomes easy to connect musical meaning to them – and the inverse is true with our abstract musical forms being easy to connect to a visual idea.

-The more sci-fi dimension of the backstory behind the video piece and the EP is certainly something that arose in the middle of the process (as opposed to being an impetus that guided us initially) so there are certainly concepts that arise from working with this abstract material, a “common language” that forms.
+The more sci-fi dimension of the backstory behind the video piece and the EP is certainly something that arose in the middle of the process (as opposed to being an impetus that guided us initially), so certain concepts arise from working with this abstract material, a “common language” that forms.

 Your chief enemy of creativity?

 The blank page.
 For me, work often starts by interpreting or contorting an external stimulus, be it something generated randomly, created by musically analyzing something non-musical, an idea from elsewhere, etc. – then working with that as a starting point.
-These kind of tools help jumpstart the creative process but also help to work around the entrapments of ego that are often woven into this same process – for me it helpful to place aspects of the decision making outside of one’s self.
+These kinds of tools help jumpstart the creative process but also help to work around the entrapments of ego that are often woven into this same process – for me, it is helpful to place aspects of the decision-making outside of one’s self.